 Here’s what works.

 First: If your using Blogger or WordPress.com, I strongly recommend that you shift to your own self-hosted blog.
 This will give you the creative flexibility and control you’ll need as your blog grows.
+Read this article to know the complete details about creating a good blog.

 What to Look For-